-The oldest service in the military, the Army is the land service branch of the United States Armed Forces, providing ground forces to protect the United States and its global allies.
+U.S. Army: The oldest service in the military, the Army, is the land service branch of the United States Armed Forces, providing ground forces to protect the United States and its global allies.
 It also protects U.S. installations and properties around the world.
-Additionally, each U.S. state has its own Army National Guard, which is in fact a requirement of the U.S. Constitution (making it unique in this regard).
+Additionally, each U.S. state has its own Army National Guard, which is in fact, a requirement of the U.S. Constitution (making it unique in this regard).

-The Marine Corps or U.S. Marines is the maritime land force service branch of the United States Armed Forces, and is often the first branch deployed on the ground in combat.
-They are trained for both land and sea combat, with their own infantry, armor, artillery, aerial, and special operations forces.
+U.S. Marine Corps: The Marine Corps or U.S. Marines is the maritime land force service branch of the United States Armed Forces and is often the first branch deployed on the ground in combat.
+They are trained for both land and sea combat, with their own infantry, armour, artillery, aerial, and special operations forces.

-The maritime services branch of the United States Armed Forces, the U.S. Navy conducts missions primarily by sea but also by air and land.
-By far the most powerful navy in the world, its core mission is to secure and protect the world’s oceans to foster safety for travel and trade.
+U.S. Navy: The maritime services branch of the United States Armed Forces, the U.S. Navy, conducts missions primarily by sea but also by air and land.
+One of the biggest navies in the world, its core mission is to secure and protect the world’s oceans to foster safety for travel and trade.

-The newest branch of the military and sister-branch to the U.S. Air Force, the U.S. Space Force organizes, trains, and equips space forces with a view to protecting the interests of the U.S. and its allies in space.
+U.S. Space Force: The newest branch of the military and sister branch to the U.S. Air Force, the U.S. Space Force organizes, trains, and equips space forces with a view to protecting the interests of the U.S. and its allies in space.

-The United States Coast Guard (USCG) is the maritime security, search and rescue, and law enforcement service branch of the U.S. Armed Forces.
-Unlike the other five military branches, USCG operates under the Department of Homeland Security.
-Both a humanitarian and a security service, the Coast Guard has jurisdiction in both domestic and international waters to conduct rescue operations, law enforcement, and drug prevention as well as clear waterways.
+U.S. Coast Guard: The United States Coast Guard (USCG) is the maritime security, search and rescue, and law enforcement service branch of the U.S. Armed Forces.
+USCG operates under the Department of Homeland Security, unlike the other five military branches.
+Both a humanitarian and a security service, the Coast Guard has jurisdiction in both domestic and international waters to conduct rescue operations, law enforcement, and drug prevention, as well as clear waterways.

 Lastly, the U.S. DoD has 11 Unified Combatant Commands that include units from two or more service branches of the U.S. Armed Forces.
 These joint military commands conduct broad and continuous missions and are organized either geographically or functionally: